Things To Do Before Making Any Investment To Protect Yourself

 If you find any of these keywords, run the other way.
 There is NO GUARANTEE to any investment except for an FDIC insured savings account up to $250,000 per person or holding a US Treasury bond until maturity.
 Even then, the US economy could blow up.

-3) Ask yourself whether you truly understand the business model.
+3) Ask yourself whether you truly understand the product and business model.

 If you cannot easily explain the business model with a straight face to a loved one, you do not understand what you are investing in.
 If you don't understand what you are investing in, you should not invest in the product.